osipovarev/Leatherback_popgen/README.md

-# Conservation genomics of leatherback seaturtles
+# Conservation genomics of leatherback sea turtles

 This README describes analyses for the manuscript
 Genomic indicators of risk and resilience in global leatherback turtle populations